square/Aardvark/README.md

 # Aardvark

-Aardvark is a threadsafe library that makes it dead simple to create actionable bug reports within your app without impacting impacting performance.
+Aardvark is a threadsafe library that makes it dead simple to create actionable bug reports within your app without impacting performance.

 ## Usage